Home

 As I've discussed on my parent teacher communication page, parents can be your most powerful and valuable allies, if you can communicate effectively and build a solid relationship with them.

-When dealing with parents, you will have to find a diplomatic and tactful solution to any situation that might come up.
+You have to find a diplomatic and tactful solution to any situation that might come up when dealing with parents.
 I've listed several of these situations below.
 Be sure to click on each of the topics and read my teaching strategies for handling each of them.

 1. Parent Interruptions